Poikilos/SharpChess/readme.md

 - This readme file is new (the old readme became the changelog).
   - Move the changes before 1.0 from here to the bottom of the changelog.

+2021-03-18 I e-mailed Jacques Fournier to ask about making him an admin of this repo and to inform him of this repo.

 Sections below summarize the author's description on codeproject.com.
 The feature list is quoted.

 ![A screenshot showing the SharpChess window](doc/images/ChessBoard2.png)